 What are national cookie guidelines?

 National cookie guidelines are non-binding legal instruments that are issued by EU national DPAs.
-These cookie guidelines set out clarifications on various aspects of cookie usage by websites that are subject to the jurisdiction of particular DPAs.
-Cookie consent requirements, consent rejection and withdrawal, and the legality of cookie walls are all typical topics addressed in consent rejection and withdrawal, and the legality of cookie walls are some of the common issues that are dealt with within the national cookie guidelines.
+These cookie guidelines set out clarifications on various aspects of cookie usage by websites that are subject to specific DPA jurisdictions.
+Cookie consent requirements, consent rejection and withdrawal, and the legality of cookie walls are all typical topics addressed in consent rejection and withdrawal, and the legality of cookie walls are all typical topics addressed in national cookie guidelines.
 Learn more about GDPR compliance and read our blog to get a simplified breakdown of the latest EDPB Cookie Consent Guidelines.

-Several national DPAs have issued cookie guidelines, and many are expected to issue guidelines in the coming months or years.
-While there may be some differences among the national cookies guidelines, the core principles remain the same, which are formed by the EDPB Cookie Guidelines and the Planet 49 case.
+Several national DPAs have issued cookie guidelines, and many more are expected to do so in the next months or years.
+While there may be some differences among the national cookie guidelines, the core principles defined by the EDPB Cookie Guidelines and the Planet 49 case remain the same.
 These basic principles are:

 - Don’t place cookies before obtaining consent;